 - Hunger – an inappropriate option for bodybuilding

-- Creatine – recently have been proven that creatine can boost the making of IGF-1
+- Creatine – recently, it has been proven that creatine can boost the production of IGF-1

-BCAAs supplements are not as popular as protein or creatine, but starting to create a fuss.
+BCAAs supplements are not as popular as protein or creatine, but they are gaining popularity.
 Among the essential amino acids are valine, leucine, and isoleucine.
 1/3 of the whole muscles of our bodies consist of them.

 How do BCAA Supplements work?

-Usually, after a person is having an intense workout, his body is in a state known as catabolic.
-This refers to the wasting of muscles.
+Usually, after a person has an intense workout, his body is in a state known as catabolic.
+It refers to the wasting of muscles.
 You must always avoid it!

 By consuming BCAA supplements, the problem can be solved.
-It may become a part prior, during and then after the occurrence of an intense workout.
-The muscles, in this case, will be supplied with a massive quantity of nutrients that will surely aid in rebuilding it quickly.
+It may become a part of, before, during, and after an intense workout.
+The muscles, in this case, will be supplied with a massive quantity of nutrients that will surely aid in their rapid rebuilding.

 BCAA supplements are great for post-workout.
-Thus, your body will have the chance to produce a great number of proteins later on.
-It’s crucial for athletes, bodybuilders and not only.
+Thus, your body will have the chance to produce a significant number of proteins later on.
+It’s crucial for athletes, bodybuilders, and not only.

 Gainer can be the best “build muscles fast supplement” since it consists of carbohydrates and protein.
-Although, manufacturers also add creatine, minerals, amino acids, vitamins and fats to the gainers.
+Manufacturers also add creatine, minerals, amino acids, vitamins, and fats to the gainers.
 Athletes take gainers to increase muscle mass and as an additional energy source.

 The secret of its effectiveness is in combining the effects of carbohydrates and protein.
-Independent medical research has long confirmed the working qualities of such a combination – the gainer was among the first supplements for athletes.
-It’s true that previously such products were prepared from the cheapest proteins, sugars, and fats, losing in product quality, but winning in its caloric value.
+Independent medical research has long confirmed the efficacy of this combination; the gainer was among the first supplements designed specifically for athletes.
+It’s true that previously, such products were prepared from the cheapest proteins, sugars, and fats, losing in product quality but gaining in their caloric value.

-The main goal of using gainers in bodybuilding and other weight lifting training – a rapid increase in muscle mass.
-Gainers are great also for ectomorphs, people with asthenic (lean) physique without excess fat.
-If you ever thought how to gain weight for skinny guys with high metabolism – gainer is the answer.
+The primary goal of using gainer supplements in bodybuilding and other weightlifting training is to achieve a rapid increase in muscle mass.
+Gainers are also great for ectomorphs, individuals with asthenic (lean) physiques who lack excess fat.
+If you’ve ever wondered how to gain weight for skinny guys with a high metabolism, a gainer is the answer.

-People of this morphological type are distinguished by a high rate of metabolic reactions, and it can be not enough for them, using other sports nutrition for systematic training to gain muscle mass and increase strength.
-Gainers solve the problem of lack of energy and material for anabolic processes.
+A high rate of metabolic reactions distinguishes people of this morphological type, and it may not be sufficient for them to rely on other sports nutrition for systematic training to gain muscle mass and increase strength.
+Gainers address the issue of insufficient energy and materials for anabolic processes.

 L-Glutamine is a conditionally indispensable amino acid.
 This amino acid is a part of the protein.
-It is essential for effective muscle growth and support of the immune system.
-2 Glutamine is very common in nature.
-It is a conditionally indispensable amino acid for human beings.
+It is essential for effective muscle growth and immune system support.
+Glutamine is very common in nature.
+It is a conditionally essential amino acid for humans.

-L-glutamine circulates in large quantities in the bloodstream and mostly accumulates in muscle tissue.
+L-glutamine circulates in large quantities in the bloodstream and mainly accumulates in muscle tissue.
 It’s the most abundant amino acid in the body, and the muscles consist of 60% of it.
-This fact explains it’s wide using in bodybuilding and sporting nutrition.

-After extreme physical activity, you are exhausted and a vast quantity of vitamins and minerals goes from your body.
-Not maintaining an essential level of vitamins and minerals will interfere with a regular workouts in the gym.
-This can easily slow your muscles growing.
-In some cases, can even be a cause of some serious health problems.
+After extreme physical activity, you are exhausted, and a vast quantity of vitamins and minerals leaves your body.
+Not maintaining an essential level of vitamins and minerals will interfere with regular workouts in the gym.
+It can easily slow your muscle growth.
+In some cases, it can even lead to serious health problems.

 What vitamins do athletes need first of all for muscle growth and recovery after exercise?